oaworks/oareport-docs/docs/data.md

 Values include:

-* `gold`: The journal's whole output is published Open Access.
+* `gold`: The journal’s whole output is published Open Access.
 * `hybrid`: The journal allows some articles to be published Open Access.
 * `transformative`: The journal allows some articles to be published Open Access, and is listed by Coalition S as a transformative journal.
 * `diamond` : The journal whole output is published Open Access. with no APC
-* `closed`: The journal's output is entirely behind a paywall, or bronze.
+* `closed`: The journal’s output is entirely behind a paywall, or bronze.
 * `not applicable:` Used when the work is not in a journal (typically, a pre-print)

 `journal_oa_type: "diamond"`